travis-ci/docs-travis-ci-com/user/enterprise/platform-tips.md

 ## Manage RabbitMQ in TCIE 3.x

-RabbitMQ is now deployed in separate pod named `travisci-platform-rabbitmq-ha-0` and all Rabbit-related maintenance should be done there.
+RabbitMQ is now deployed in a separate pod named `travisci-platform-rabbitmq-ha-0`, and all Rabbit-related maintenance should be done there.
-In order to access RabbitMQ pod execute
+In order to access the RabbitMQ pod, execute

 `kubectl exec -it travisci-platform-rabbitmq-ha-0 bash`